(Regularly updated with information)

 Surviving online records have the Primrose name mentioned in The Independent in 1941 though a couple of years of the paper are not yet digitized or have been lost.

-In 1946, Henry Nash faced court after being charged with not paying his employees award rates.
+In 1946, Henry Nash faced court after being charged with not paying his employees award rates and was fined 22 pounds.

 The ceiling in the Kitchen collapsed during a storm in February 1948, R. K. Allen was proprietor at that time.